top of page

 In their 1982 album "Emma," Touré Kunda blended African music, funk, disco, and reggae into a fusion that appealed to a wider audience, including fans of rock, jazz, and pop in France.
 This innovative mix marked a breakthrough moment for the band, leading to a significant movement toward a new audience.
 The success of this blend was monumental, earning Touré Kunda their first gold record.

 Similarly, Fela Kuti, the Nigerian Afrobeat pioneer, drew a crowd of 9,000 people at the Hippodrome de Pantin a year prior, showcasing the immense appeal and influence of African music on an international scale.
-These moments in music history underscore the power of cultural fusion and the ability of artists to transcend boundaries and captivate diverse audiences.

 WOMAD & FESTIVAL DES MUSIQUES MÉTISSES